 'Cottage' (i) was scheduled for 15 August with the troops (US 17th, 53rd and 184th Infantry, US 87th Mountain Infantry, US/Canadian 1st Special Service Force and Canadian 13th Brigade Group) landing on an island only 3 to 4 miles (4.8 to 6.4 km) wide and with a high, irregular ridge dividing its 22-mile (35.4-km) length and with an extinct volcano at its northern end; the island has an area of 107.22 sq miles (277.7 km˛) and its highest point is the Mt Kiska volcano at 4,004 ft (1220 m).
 The Japanese had occupied only the east central portion of the island, locating their main base and airfield at Kiska harbour, and had also established smaller garrisons on Little Kiska island and south of the main harbour at Gertrude Cove.

 Unlike Attu, Kiska had been subjected to heavy naval and air bombardments before any landing was attempted.
-The US destroyers Farragut and Hull had shelled the island on 30 July, and another bombardment had been effected on 2 August by Rear Admiral Wilder D. Baker’s Task Group 16.6, comprising the heavy cruisers Indianapolis and Salt Lake City, light cruisers Detroit, Raleigh and Richmond, and destroyers Edwards, Farragut, Frazier, Gansevoort and Meade, and Rear Admiral Howard F. Kingman’s TG16.7, comprising the battleships Idaho and Tennessee, and destroyers Anderson, Aylwin, Dale and Phelps, and on 12 August by TG16.6 once more.
+The US destroyers Farragut and Hull had shelled the island on 30 July, and another bombardment had been effected on 2 August by Rear Admiral Wilder D. Baker’s Task Group 16.6, comprising the heavy cruisers Indianapolis and Salt Lake City, the light cruisers Detroit, Raleigh and Richmond, and the destroyers Edwards, Farragut, Frazier, Gansevoort and Meade, and Rear Admiral Howard F. Kingman’s TG16.7, comprising the battleships Idaho and Tennessee, and the destroyers Anderson, Aylwin, Dale and Phelps, and on 12 August by TG16.6 once more.

 Reinforced during June and operating from new airfields (at Attu and nearby Shemya), 350 aircraft of Major General William O. Butler’s 11th AAF dropped 424 tons of bombs on Kiska during July, and during the same month the warships of a naval task force fired 330 tons of shells onto the island.
 The combined air and surface bombardment continued into August, the only interruptions being those occasioned by bad weather.
 In total, US aircraft had dropped some 1,310 tons of bombs in the course of 1,585 sorties.